derrickauyoung/mymealplanner/README.md

 This started out as a multi-agent solution using a memory bank, with:
  - one orchestrator root SequentialAgent that will take the user's prompt, like "Make me an organized meal planner summary for the next 7 days, with the supplied criteria config ("healthy", "in-season", "kid-friendly", "quick", "delicious"), and create a meal plan and ingredients checklist."
 - one AgentTool RecipeSearcher agent, which returns a list of 21 recipes for 3 meals a day for the next 7 days, and a list of required ingredients
-- one AgentTool Summarizer agent, which takes a list of recipes and ingredients, and returns a report of the meal plan and ingredients list to the root agent
+- one AgentTool JSON agent, which takes the recipe agent's raw data and converts it into a dictionary to supply in JSON format to the root agent

 It ended up being a full-stack web application, using python and flask as its back-end, and React for the front-end, served on github pages on my personal github account.